 See your doctor straight away.
 Your doctor will give you a physical examination.
 You may need to have a swab taken from your penis and provide a urine sample.

-- A swab may be done if an STI is thought to be the cause.
+- A swab may be done if a sexually transmitted infection (STI) is thought to be the cause.
 This involves having a cotton bud inserted gently into your urethra at the tip of your penis.
 If an STI is confirmed, sexual partners will also need to be tested.

-- A urine test will usually be done if a UTI is the suspected cause.
+- A urine test will usually be done if a urinary tract infection (UTI) is the suspected cause.
 If this is confirmed, further tests may be needed to check for blockages or other urinary tract abnormalities, which may be causing the UTI.

 How is epididymo-orchitis treated?